Your step-by-step guide to better B2B SaaS customer research

 A job to be done essentially describes the “better me”: Now that you have this product, what can you do that you couldn’t do before?
 Image source.

-As opposed to traditional personas, the jobs framework focuses on contextual motivations and gets at the causal driver behind a particular purchase (rather than a permanent attribute).
+As opposed to traditional personas, the jobs framework focuses on contextual motivations and aims to identify the causal driver behind a particular purchase (rather than a permanent attribute).

 In order to determine a “job to be done” that a customer has for a product or service, you have to understand what problems this customer is trying to solve within particular circumstances.